Practical Life Activities

 Look at the pictures of students on our site and you'll notice intense concentration on their faces.
 They are focused and happy in their important work.
 Now imagine these children in two years.
 They will be equally focused and happy while doing four-digit subtraction with borrowing.
 Why?
-Because they learned how to learn and concentrate when they were three years of age.
+Because they learned how to focus and concentrate when they were three years of age.

 Language and reading is a process that develops step by step.

 Your child will learn to identify sounds through the use of the ‘sandpaper letters’.
 This learning material is a typical example of Maria Montessori’s genius.
 The letters can be ‘seen’ and ‘felt’, and the teacher makes the ‘sound’ of the letter.
 This allows the child to learn easily, regardless of whether his preferred learning style is visual, tactile, or auditory.
 Once the sounds (phonics) are mastered, he can then string them together to form words.
-He’ll learn that ‘t’ is the sound at the beginning of ‘ten’.
-He’ll learn that ‘h’ is the sound at the beginning of ‘hat’.
-Once this skill is mastered, he’ll learn that when you put ‘t’ and ‘h’ together you get the ‘th’ sound.

 When a Montessori trained child hears the number 10,623, he visualizes 10 thousand cubes, 6 hundred squares, 2 tens, and 3 units.
 It makes sense to him.
 That’s why Montessori children can work so effectively in math.
 They don’t just learn by rote.
 They actually understand what they are doing.